w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Location

 Display the menu where the target audience of the website expects it.
-For example, on websites the main navigation menu is commonly located either vertically on the left of the pages (in left-to-right languages), or horizontally across the top.
+For example, on websites, the main navigation menu is commonly located either vertically on the left of the pages (in left-to-right languages), or horizontally across the top.
 Application menus are usually expected horizontally across the top.

 ### Identification

 Ensure that menus and their items are identifiable as such.
-In addition to the structural markup discussed in the previous section, the color scheme is important to visually communicate the presence of menus and items.
+In addition to the structural markup discussed in the previous section, the color scheme is necessary to communicate the presence of menus and items visually.

 Consider making the label of menus visible to everyone.
 For example, in these tutorials, the "Menus Tutorial", "All Tutorials", "On this page" are menu labels provided as visible headings that are available for all users.

 ### Readability

 Ensure appropriate sizing of menus and menu items to fit all text.
 The menu size should also adapt to varying text sizes, to accommodate languages with longer words and people who need larger text.
-Where possible avoid all uppercase text, line breaks, and hyphenation, as these are often distracting and difficult to read.
+Where possible avoid all uppercase text, line breaks, and hyphenation, as these are often distracting and hard to read.

 ### Size

 Provide sufficient white space, like padding, to support people with reduced dexterity and small touch screens on mobile devices.
-At the same time, make sure that menus do not overlap themselves and other content of the page when text size is increased or when the page is magnified.
+At the same time, make sure that menus do not overlap themselves and other content of the page when users increase the text size or zoom the page.

 ## Menu items

 Convey menu items and their states by using color and other styling options.
 Don’t rely on color alone as some users will be unable to perceive such changes.
-For example, change the shape of a menu item, or add an icon, in addition to changing its color when it is selected.
+For example, alter the shape of a menu item, or add an icon, in addition to changing its color when it is selected.

 ### Default state

 Use distinct styling to visually indicate menu items as regions of the page that can be activated.
-However, avoid exaggerated text decoration, such as words in uppercase or small caps, as these make text harder to read.
+However, avoid exaggerated text decoration, such as words in upper case or small caps, as these make text harder to read.

 ### Hover and Focus states

-Change hovered or focused menu items to give users visual guidance while navigating the menu.
+Change hovered or focused menu items, which gives users visual guidance when navigating the menu.
 In this example, hover and focus states use an inverted color scheme (blue on white instead of white on blue) and underline.

 {::nomarkdown}
 <%= demo :start %>